bitcoin-sv/arc/README.md

 * Badger (`badger`)
 * BadgerHold (`badgerhold`)

-You can select the store to use by setting the `metamorph_dbMode` in the settings file or adding `metamorph_dbMode` as an environment variable.
+You can select the store to use by setting the `metamorph.db.mode` in the settings file or adding `metamorph.db.mode` as an environment variable.

 #### Connections to Bitcoin nodes